plone/ploneorg.addonlisting/docs/concept.rst

 Storage
 -------

-External lookups on runtime should be considered harmful, so we should frequently update (CRON) the Listing and store the data in Plone itself.
+Real-time queries to PyPi could be problematic, so we use a scheduled task (or "cron" job) to retrieve the add-on listing data from PyPi and we store the data locally in Plone.

-Plone has a fantastic Content Type story, so we use a Plone Dexterity Content Type for storing the data.
+We use a Plone Dexterity content type to store the add-on data locally.

-AddOn
+Add-on
-^^^^^
+^^^^^^

-We will decide between two types of Add'ons we want to show on plone.org:
+There are two types of add-ons we want to show on Plone.org:

-* Curated Add'ons
+* Curated ("highlighted") add-ons
-* Add'ons
+* add-ons

-Additionally we do have PyPI Packages that are tagged with the classifiers but should not show up (core packages, unmaintained, harmful, ...).
+There are many Plone packages on PyPi that are tagged with the Plone classifiers but should not show up in the Plone.org add-on listing (e.g., core packages, unmaintained or harmful add-ons).

 Fields
 ``````

-* Name (PyPI Name)
+* Name (PyPI package name)
 * Tag-Line (Text / TextLine for a one sentence description used in isotope)
-* Description (RichText, Marketing Text for curated add'ons)
+* Description (RichText, marketing text for curated add-ons)
-* Lead Image (Used in Listings and Isotope)
+* Lead Image (used in listings and isotope)
-* Tags (Keywords)
+* Tags (keywords)
-* Curated (Bool)
+* Curated (boolean yes/no)
-* Blacklist (Bool, for Core and harmful packages)
+* Blacklist (boolean yes/no, for core and harmful add-ons)
-* Unmaintained (For highlighting Old Packages that may still be known but shoud not be used anymore) - maybe replaced_by should be added.
+* Unmaintained (for highlighting old add-ons that should no longer be used) [maybe we should add a replaced_by boolean?]
-* Download Numbers
+* Download count
-* Links (PyPI, Bugfix/Issue-Tracker, Docs)
+* Links (e.g., to PyPI, issue tracker, documentation, project site)
-* Plone Version Support
+* Plone version support

 AddOnFolder
 ^^^^^^^^^^^

-Storage-Details
+Storage Details
 ---------------

-As we would like to store the data in Plone for easier access and view, we should prevent that users edit fields that are auto-updated.
+Since we store data locally in Plone for easier and faster access, we prevent users from editing field values that are auto-updated from PyPi.
-For implementation we use Plone Dexterity XML Schemas, there you could use form:mode (http://docs.plone.org/external/plone.app.dexterity/docs/reference/dexterity-xml.html#mode) for hide or view mode.
+ We use Plone Dexterity XML schemas, and the form:mode (http://docs.plone.org/external/plone.app.dexterity/docs/reference/dexterity-xml.html#mode) feature to hide or show fields.
-Additionally we might should consider showing those data in edit mode, but as mode view not input and group them in a different tab-group (Fieldset).
+Additionally we could show those data in edit mode but view only (not editable) and group them in a different tab group or fieldset.